 Students must also view two bicycle safety videos in the office and purchase a good bicycle lock to participate in the loan program.

 Additional safety videos: The online Smart Cycling program is designed to develop your knowledge of bicycling safety by using lessons, interactive components and videos.
 Here you will learn about the different types of bikes and bicycling gear.
-You will learn techniques for improving your ride, your rights as a bicyclist and how to ride safely on the road.
+You will learn techniques for improving your ride, your rights as a bicyclist and how to ride safely on the road in the United States.

 How to donate a bicycle to Rocket ReCycle:

 The UT police department kicked off the loan program by donating bicycles that were left unclaimed at the end of the academic year in 2012.
 The need for bicycles continues to increase, so OISSS is looking for donations to the program of used bicycles in good working condition.
-Parts such as tires, tubes, brakes, etc. are welcomed.
+New and used bikes are greatly appreciated, also parts such as tires, tubes, brakes, etc. are welcomed.

 Interested donors please contact Peter Thomas at 419.530.4229 or firstname.lastname@example.org.